Are you wondering What To Do With a Tree Stump In Your Front Yard? Here are all the weird and wonderful ideas to transform that tree stump fast!

 - 5 Best Hand Saw For Cutting Trees [2022 Guide]

 - Best Waterproof Tape To Use In Your Home And Garden

 - How To Get Rid Of Fungus In Mulch FAST!

 Using wood carving tools can greatly enhance the look and will add a personal touch to the design you will want to achieve.

 1. Make It A Table

-If your tree stump is wide and only a foot or two tall, then it’d make for a perfect table, acting as a centerpiece to a picnic or social gathering area in your backyard.
+If your tree stump is wide and only a foot or two tall, then it’d make for a perfect table, acting as a centrepiece to a picnic or social gathering area in your backyard.